 The shopping order has gone in for the bathroom – so we are ready to roll.
 And I got this lovely text last night from Nicola:

 ‘Have I told you how excited I am??
 I can’t wait to have a bath without sitting on the kids toys or staring at clutter.
 Going in that room right now makes me feel stressed it’s so blurgh!
 You can’t imagine how a proper bathroom will change our home.’

 Her handy hubby has booked in to do the makeover over six days.
 Work has already started on plastering the walls and getting them painted ready for tiling.
 The bathroom shopping list has been ordered from Bathroom Takeaway.
 There are boxes of tiles in the living room waiting to be put down…we are paused and ready for the biggest makeover this small bathroom could dream of.

-I’m going to be sharing the results on here in early November.
 I’d love to know what you think of the designs so far?
 Any tips to help us while we still have time left, please pop them at the bottom.
 I’m not sure who is more excited, my best friend or me.

 Want to see the end result – click here.